Trek to Everest Base Camp

 Amazingly, no international travel company has ever publicly published their carbon measurements before, as far as we know.
 We believe that must change, quickly.
 So we’re openly sharing the method we used in the hope that other companies will be able to more easily follow suit and build on what we've done so far.
 You'll find it all here.

-A mountain flight to Lukla is included on Day 3 of this tour, and back from Lukla on Day 14.
-Although we schedule departure dates outside of the main monsoon season, weather conditions in any mountain region can be unpredictable.
-It is not uncommon for flights to and from Lukla to be delayed or canceled during the trekking season.
-If your flight to Lukla is canceled then your host will revert to 'Plan B', as follows:
+A mountain flight to Lukla is included on Day 3 of this adventure, with your return flight scheduled for Day 15.
+Although departure dates are planned outside the main monsoon season, mountain weather can be unpredictable.
+Delays or cancellations of flights to and from Lukla are not uncommon during the trekking season.
+Our itinerary is planned with this in mind, with built-in flexibility.

-Please note that if you spend extra nights in Kathmandu as a result of Lukla flight cancellations, your host will ask you to pay the difference (of around $45 (USD) per room, per night) as the hotel in Kathmandu is more expensive than glamping in Manthali or a night in a teahouse.
+If you need to stay additional nights in Kathmandu due to flight cancellations, your host will ask you to pay the difference in accommodation costs — around $45 USD per room, per night — as hotels in Kathmandu are more expensive than glamping in Manthali or staying in a teahouse.

 The preferred currency is the Nepalese Rupee (NPR).
 While ATMs are available in the main cities, please do not rely on them as they are often out of order and most have a maximum withdrawal limit equivalent to about $360.